 How to find affordable health insurance

-The cost of health insurance is combination of monthly premiums and out-of-pocket costs for your total annual costs.
+The cost of health insurance is a combination of monthly premiums and out-of-pocket costs when you use your coverage.
 The more you're willing to pay out of pocket for care, the lower those monthly rates will be.
-But not all healthcare needs can be predicted, so it's hard to guess how much you'll actually pay for care throughout the year.
+But not all healthcare needs can be predicted, so it's hard to guess how much you'll pay for care throughout the year.

-That means the most inexpensive health insurance plans on a monthly basis are those with higher deductibles, coinsurance, and copayments.
-That makes shopping for affordable healthcare a balancing act between what you pay every month and what you will have to pay if you need care.
+That means the most inexpensive health insurance plans for monthly premiums are those with higher deductibles, coinsurance, and copayments.
+That makes shopping for affordable healthcare a balancing act between what you pay monthly and what you must pay if you need care.

-Fortunately, there are programs and plans aimed at making affordable health insurance accessible.
+Fortunately, there are programs and plans to make affordable health insurance accessible.

 Individual and Affordable Care Act (ACA) plans